 Trump’s first FDA commissioner, Dr. Scott Gottlieb, was a much different story.
 From the moment he was nominated until the day he left the job, vaping—and vaping controversy—was part of his identity as the FDA chief.
-But despite the firestorms he would ignite as he declared teen vaping an epidemic, and threatened to remove flavored products from the market, it’s worth remembering that he also postponed the original deadline for premarket tobacco applications (PMTAs), and was the first FDA chief to suggest that e-cigarettes could benefit people who smoke.
+But despite the firestorms he would ignite as he declared teen vaping an epidemic, and threatened to remove flavored products from the market, it’s worth remembering that he also postponed the original deadline for premarket tobacco applications (PMTAs), and was the first FDA chief to suggest the potential for e-cigarettes to help smokers quit.

 And Gottlieb still apparently wants to be part of the decisions made about vaping regulation, weighing in frequently on Twitter and from his pulpit on CNBC.
 As a board member of Pfizer, the pharmaceutical giant that sells stop-smoking drug Chantix, the ex-commissioner really should declare that conflict before registering opinions on the topic, but he never does.

-Most recently, Gottlieb has expressed limited support for regulations that would exempt vape shops and open-system vape devices from FDA enforcement, while hammering the closed pods supposedly favored by adolescent vapers.
+Most recently, Gottlieb has expressed limited support for regulations that would exempt vape shops and open-system vape devices from FDA enforcement, while hammering the closed pod vapes supposedly favored by adolescent vapers.